Security of your SBI Card

 What is Skimming?

-The credit card number and/or details are procured using basic methods such as photocopying receipts or more advanced methods such as using a small electronic device called skimmer to swipe and store hundreds of such credit card numbers.
-Skimming can be conducted at restaurants, bars, gas stations and retail counters where the physical use of card is done.
+The card number and/or details are procured using basic methods such as photocopying receipts or more advanced methods such as using a small electronic device called skimmer to swipe and store hundreds of such credit card numbers.
+Skimming can be done at restaurants, bars, gas stations and retail counters where the physical use of card is done.

 How to prevent your card from getting skimmed: